joba-1/Joba_Solplanet/README.md

 ## TODO

 * Useful for testing: subscribe on a command topic receiving function and parameters to execute.
-* Only on request is done.
-After processing the first result nothing happens (should send request in a loop)
 * Numbers are always zero (correct number of bytes, all zero), Strings work
 Finally:
 * implement intelligent logic to operate and monitor the inverter automatically